 Radhika Rao presented the paper, “Disruptive or Normalizing Reproductive Technologies,” at the virtual symposium Norms Reborn: Controversies and Challenges for the Future of Reproductive Technologies sponsored by University of Houston Health Law and Policy Institute (October 22, 2021).

-Radhika Rao spoke at the UC Hastings panel “Is it the End for a Right to Abortion?” about the upcoming abortion decision in Dobbs v.
+Radhika Rao spoke at the UC Law SF panel “Is it the End for a Right to Abortion?” about the upcoming abortion decision in Dobbs v.
 Jackson (September 30, 2021).

 Dorit Reiss gave a presentation to the National Governors Association about the landscape of vaccine mandates and the legal issues around them.